 You will only be entitled to the basic State Pension if you’ve made full NI contributions throughout your working life (although there are exceptions if you have to take time off work to have a child or care for a relative – see the DWP website, Entitledto or Turn2us.co.uk for more information).

-The Government expects you to work for 39 years (for women, 44 for men) to qualify for the full pension.
+The Government expects you to work for 10 years to qualify for any of the new State Pension and 35 years for the full pension.
 If you haven’t worked for the full amount of years, your pension is reduced proportionately.
-And if you’ve worked for less than 11 years, you get zilch.

 However, there is some help given to people (usually women) who take time out of work to care for children.
 The National Insurance credits scheme is designed for parents and carers, those who have partners in the armed forces, unemployed, on maternity leave, disabled on a government approved training list and more.
 HMRC list the full details here.